Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion

 \section{Conclusion}

-In this paper, we introduce a novel graph-based fusion framework, termed LEGO fusion, which enhances feature integration.
-By using relationship graphs on raw features, our approach captures deeper interactions through graph power expansions and a learnable fusion operator.
+In this paper, we introduce a novel graph-based fusion framework, termed EGO fusion, which enhances feature integration.
+By using relationship graphs on raw features, our approach captures deeper interactions through iterative graph relationship updates and a learnable fusion operator.
 Our framework not only reduces dimensionality and computational costs but also improves interpretability by emphasizing feature relationships.
-Experiments in video anomaly detection show that our method outperforms traditional fusion techniques, underscoring the potential of relationship-driven fusion approaches in using multi-representational, multi-modal, and multi-domain features.
+Experiments in video anomaly detection show that our method outperforms traditional fusion techniques, highlighting the potential of relationship-driven fusion approaches in using multi-representational, multi-modal, and multi-domain features.
 We believe our contributions will inspire further research into understanding complex feature interactions, ultimately leading to more robust model performance across diverse applications.